Guidelines for Inclusive Teaching and Universal Design

 Recognising and accommodating the individual learning styles, preferences and learning needs of all students.
 To ensure equitable access to the learning environment, academic staff should consider the diversity of the student body in the design, delivery and assessment of courses and modules.

-Universal Design for Instruction is an educational framework which applies the principles of universal design to the teaching environment.
+The DLSS work closely with the Teaching Enhancement Unit in DCU to promote Universal Design for Instruction which is an educational framework that applies the principles of universal design to the teaching environment.

 The Centre for Universal Design in Education ( CUDE) at the University of Washington expanded the concepts of universal design to consider teaching methods and materials, creating the Principles of Universal Design in Instruction.